 Stocks are issued for the first time by corporations through an initial public offering (IPO).
 An IPO is generally a milestone for the company.
 Corporations usually don’t offer all of their stocks in an IPO.
 So, for instance, a company registered that on the aggregate, it has 10,000 stocks.
 During an IPO, they can decide to only offer 5,000 stocks, and save the rest for next time.

-Those who have purchased the stocks in an IPO can subsequently retain ownership of the stocks or decide to sell them.
+Those who have purchased the stocks in an IPO can subsequently retain ownership of the stocks or decide to sell them in the secondary market.

-Stocks are traded in – where else?
-The stock market, of course!
+Stocks are traded in the stock market, of course!
 What is a stock market?
 The stock market is a broad term.
 Specifically, stocks are issued and traded in stock exchanges, where buyers and sellers of stocks and other financial securities gather.

 Corporations issue stocks if they need to raise capital which they can retain for the longer term.
 In the most basic sense, a company’s assets are attributable to two parties – their debtors and their shareholders.
 Debt, however, is more demanding than stock in the sense that it needs to be repaid in a specified time with interest.
 Stocks don’t need to be repaid, in fact, shareholders must not get repaid unless the company buys back shares, goes bankrupt or undergoes liquidation.